roq-trading/roq-ansible-monitor/README.md

 ### Inventory File

-Ansible requires an inventory file (not important, but let's name it "server")
+Ansible requires an inventory file (name is not important, but let's name it "example")

 ```
 [example]